We've got talent. We're missing a flywheel.

 Already 1,000 signatories from Mollie, Picnic, Bird, Dott, Coolblue, Crisp, and more.

-It's currently way too hard to issue shares to employees.
-That's bad for startups because shares are a crucial way to attract talent when capital is scarce.
-It's also bad for employees because if a startup grows, they don't benefit.
-As a result, they can't invest in new startups themselves or start one with seed capital.
-This way, the startup ecosystem doesn't continue to grow.
-This is one reason why in the US, 803 euros per capita per year go into startup investments, and in the Netherlands only 111 euros.
+It's now way too difficult to issue shares to employees.
+That's bad for startups since shares are a crucial way to attract talent when capital is scarce.
+It's also bad for employees because when a startup grows, they don't benefit.
+As a result, they can't invest in new startups themselves, or start one with initial capital.
+Thus, the startup ecosystem doesn't grow.
+This is partly why in the US, €803 per resident per year goes to investments in startups, while in the Netherlands it's only €111.

-We've got the talent.
+We have the talent.
 We just lack this so-called flywheel effect, where successful startups lead to more startups.

-We therefore urge you to:
+We therefore call on you to:

-We're counting on your support.
+We count on your support.

-Sign the petition up top
+Sign up

 Frequently Asked Questions